Feb 21, 2020

 Moreover, attributing being to creation, and to ourselves, also raises ethical considerations in the path of purification of the soul (tazkiyat al-nafs).
 To think of ourselves as existing alongside God is problematic from the standpoint of crushing the ego.
 For the adherents of waĥdat al-wujūd, on the practical level, let alone the theoretical level just outlined, we do not exist, because we are perishing in the face of God.
 The sense of self and existence outside of God is abolished in this path.

 In Islamic thought, waĥdat al-wujūd has been argued and defended philosophically as a part of metaphysics, exegesis, and ethics.
 Similarly, critiques and refutations of waĥdat al-wujūd are philosophically grounded.
 One of the most famous refutations of the theory was penned by the theologian Sa¢d al-Dīn al-Taftāzānī (d.
 791/1390) in his magnum opus, Sharĥ al-maqāśid (Commentary on the Intents).
 In response to the proponents of waĥdat al-wujūd, whom he refers to as “amateur philosophers” (al-mutafalsifah), Taftāzānī argues that there is no such thing as being.
 He claims that being is simply a mental concept that can apply to different things, including God and creation, ambiguously (bi-al-tashkīk).
-To be sure, Taftāzānī wants us to believe that being applies primarily to .o risk of pantheism in saying that everything is.
+To be sure, Taftāzānī wants us to believe that being applies primarily to God, and secondarily to creation, but because it is a mind-dependent concept, there is no risk of pantheism in saying that everything is.
 In fact, Taftāzānī accuses the proponents of waĥdat al-wujūd of pantheism.
 According to Taftāzānī’s view, the existence of things around us is an undeniable fact.
 So, if we claim there is only one being, which is God, then inevitably everything becomes God.
 In Taftāzānī’s view, there is no space to argue that what we perceive is not real or existent.
 The issue therefore seems to revolve around to what extent we have confidence in our sense perception.
 Do the objects of our sense perception (i.e., the things we can see, touch, hear, taste, and smell) exist simply because we perceive them?

 Many of us may find it hard to accept that what we perceive does not exist in any way whatsoever, as this would lead to problems relating to our consciousness and knowledge of our perception.
 One way to account for a multiplicity of things that exist, while still maintaining a distinction between the being of God and the being of creation, is through the theory of the rankings of being (marātib al-wujūd).
 This theory, discussed by many theologians, mystics, and philosophers, gives us a layered, gradated way to attribute being and existence to created things.
 According to this theory, there are three rankings to existence: (1) actual, extra-mental existence, which is attributed to things that are real; (2) mental existence, which is attributed to things that exist only in the mind; and (3) linguistic existence, which is attributed to things we speak or write about.